 The application of continuous force by one body upon another that it is touching; compression.
 Force per unit area, usually expressed in pounds per square inch (Pascal or bar).

-Pressure, Absolute
+Pressure.
+Absolute

-The pressure above zone absolute, i.e. the sum of atmospheric and gage pressure.
-In vacuum related work, it is usually expressed in millimeters of mercury. (mmHg).
+Is the pressure exported by the atmosphere at any specific location.
+The pressure above zone absolute, i.e. the sum of atmospheric and gauge pressure.
+In vacuum related work it is usually expressed in millimeters of mercury. (mmHg).